Android

 2. Examples and build tool

-Almost all our examples, and all new projects created by CGE editor "New Project" from one of the templates, are automatically cross-platform and can be compiled for Android.
+Almost all our examples, and all new projects created by CGE editor "New Project", are automatically cross-platform and can be compiled for Android.
 In particular:

-Once you finish this chapter, you will be able to use use the CGE editor or command-line build tool to compile all these programs (and almost all other CGE examples) for Android.
+Once you finish this chapter, you will be able to use use the editor or command-line build tool to compile all these programs (and almost all other engine examples) for Android.

 3. Installing Android tools